yuvaldori/gigaspaces-wiki-jekyll/xap100/replication-gateway-components.markdown

 ## Gateway Delegator

-The gateway's delegator main purpose is to delegate outgoing replication from one site to another, the need for the delegator arises from the common gateway usage topology, which is replicating data between spaces across the WAN.
-In this case, usually each space instance machine cannot open a direct socket to the remote site, therefor it uses the local delegator which is deployed on the local network in order to create a replication connection to the remote site.
-The machine on which the delegator is deployed, should have access to the remote site over the WAN and the ability to open sockets with the ports for discovery and communication which are configured in the gateway.
-Because the delegator is an outgoing communication point for replication, it is also used in the [Bootstrap](./replication-gateway-bootstrapping-process.html) process to delegate the bootstrap related communication from the bootstrapped site to the bootstrap source site.
+The gateway's delegator main purpose is to delegate outgoing replication from one site to another.
+The need for the delegator arises from the common gateway usage topology, which is replicating data between different data grids across the WAN.
+In this case, usually each data grid space instance machine cannot open a direct socket to the remote site, therefor it uses the local delegator which is deployed on the local network in order to create a replication connection to the remote site.
+The machine on which the delegator is deployed, should have access to the remote site(s) over the WAN and the ability to open sockets with the ports for discovery and communication which are configured in the gateway.
+Because the delegator is an outgoing communication point for replication, it is also used in the [Bootstrap](./replication-gateway-bootstrapping-process.html) process to delegate the bootstrap related communication from the bootstrapped target site to the bootstrap source site.

 The delegator configuration block in the gateway `pu.xml` looks as follows: